cultural resource management

 H&P is pleased to offer our clients a wide range of Cultural Resource Management (CRM) services.
-H&P’s staff archaeologists and architectural historians are experienced in helping public and private sector clients meet complex regulatory requirements in projects ranging from small developments to interstate transmission lines.
-Each one meets or exceeds Department of the Interior requirements for professional qualifications.
-And they’re experts in developing CRM plans as the most cost-effective way to balance development with the preservation of significant cultural resources.
+H&P’s staff of archaeologists and architectural historians is experienced in helping public and private sector clients meet complex regulatory requirements in projects ranging from small developments to interstate transmission lines.
+Each one meets or exceeds Department of the Interior requirements for professional qualifications, and they’re experts in developing CRM plans as the most cost-effective way to balance development with the preservation of significant cultural resources.

 We are proud to be collaborating with Lynchburg College and the Historic Sandusky Foundation to provide a portion of our CRM services.
-H&P has teamed with the nearby college and its associated museum to establish our Archaeological Materials Laboratory.
-The lab is located in a portion of the Historic Sandusky Museum, a former plantation house that served as the Union headquarters during the Civil War Battle of Lynchburg.
-Under an exclusive agreement, the lab processes, records and temporarily curates artifacts discovered as a result of our archaeological work.
-The lab gives college students who may aspire to a career in archaeology an opportunity for on-campus employment that teams them with H&P’s professional archaeologists on ‘real world’ projects.
-H&P and our clients benefit from having a top-notch laboratory accessible for all of our artifact needs.
+H&P has teamed with the nearby college and its associated museum to establish our Archaeological Materials Laboratory and Metals Conservation Laboratory.
+The labs are located on the grounds of the Historic Sandusky Museum, a former plantation house that served as the Union headquarters during the Civil War Battle of Lynchburg.
+The arrangement provides aspiring young archaeologists with real world experience and our clients benefit from having state-of-the-art laboratories accessible for all of our artifact needs.

 Studio Quality Photography

 National Register Nominations

 Electrolysis & Chemical Stabilization